Benndot/Arcade-Shooter/readme.md

 ## todo

-Display selectable stages on the main menu

-introduce more stages and more enemy types
+introduce more enemy types and at least one boss

 iterate through enemy details dict in order to list of their health and images in the right margin

-move player object from stage to game or elsewhere
+move player object out of stage class and into game class

 turn player projectile limit into a time-based cooldown

+in-game gif effects?
+Locked stages?
+Different kinds of projectiles?